 The Counseling Department at Our Lady of Mercy School for Young Women strives to provide every student with the support she needs throughout her tenure.
-Our team of dedicated professionals works to promote mental and physical health, overall emotional wellness, and a sense of belonging.
-In addition, counselors aide with academic support services, course selection, career exploration, college applications, and post-secondary options.
-We seek to create a safe and accepting space where students receive compassionate and individualized guidance from their school counselors.
+Our team of dedicated counselors work to promote mental and physical health as well as overall emotional wellness by creating a safe and accepting environment where students receive compassionate and individualized guidance.
+Through collaboration with Mercy’s faculty and staff, our counselors aid students with academic support, course selection, career exploration, college applications, and post-secondary options.

 Caitlin Schmalstich, M.S.